 Click-Thru-Rate – A measurement in email marketing to compare the number of emails opened to the number of people that clicked on a link.
 If you send out 100 emails and 50 of them click on the CTA.
 You have a 50% click-thru-rate.

 Comments – The area at the bottom of a webpage or blog post where visitors can comment.
 If using a WordPress site, make sure you’ve got a plugin in to prevent spammers from spamming your comments.
 If you see bad English and comments that are irrelevant to the post, that’s spam.
 Delete it.
 You always want to approve comments before publishing them to your blog.
+On a WordPress site, there are free plugins that help block these.

 Content Curation – Finding trusted sources of content that’s of interest to your followers and target market and sorting them so you can easily share them.
 Like a museum curator will look for pieces to display in the museum.
 A tool like Feedly helps you do this.